by: Thomas Young

 How Much Time Should be Spent on Social Media?

 Think of social media as a content and sales tool bringing a return based on the effort put into it.
-The amount of social media your company needs depends upon your web marketing goals, sales targets and how you are using other web marketing tools.
-Your web marketing plan should estimate the amount of social media needed based on marketing priorities and your expected return.
+The amount of social media your company needs depends upon your strategic digital marketing goals, sales targets and how you are using other strategic digital marketing tools.
+Your strategic digital marketing plan should estimate the amount of social media needed based on marketing priorities and your expected return.
 For most companies, weekly activity and content postings are enough to stay visible and drive traffic.
-It is important to make sure your company website is in alignment with your web marketing strategy before you spend considerable time on social media sites.
+It is important to make sure your company website is in alignment with your strategic digital marketing strategy before you spend considerable time on social media sites.

 A Complement to Marketing and Sales Efforts